 Note: This op-ed centers black women from the perspective of the author.
 It is anecdotal and bias, but it is also true.
 The conversation around privilege is a tricky one.
-It requires patience, understanding, empathy, and a willingness to learn but most importantly, an acceptance of facts.
-Much like in a Lincoln-Douglas style debate or an orgy in Marc Jacobs’ apartment … if we can’t agree on the ground rules, we have no chance of a successful encounter.
+It requires patience, understanding, empathy, and a willingness to learn.
+But most importantly, it requires an acceptance of facts.
+Much like in a Lincoln-Douglas style debate or an orgy in Marc Jacobs’ apartment, if we can’t agree on the ground rules, we have no chance of a successful encounter.

 So when it comes to privilege, what are the rules?

 4. You can not give your privilege away.

 5. The presence of oppression is not proof of a lack of privilege.

 Most people with a basic understanding of the topic can accept points one through four to be true.
 It's the fifth point that seems to trip up a lot of people, specifically white women and black men.
 They are the two middle children of a complicated relationship; they demand too much attention, suck up all the air in the room, and are more than likely going to cause mommy and daddy to get a divorce.

 What makes them so special?
 Their dual-demographics.
 White women are women-- this makes them members of an oppressed gender.
 However, they are white, which makes them the oppressing race.
 Black men are men.
 So they are the dominant gender.
 But they are also black, so they are an oppressed race.
 Depending on who you ask, they make relatively similar reduced wages compared to white men and the world seems to allow them to drop their lesser demographic when it suits them, as long as they play along.
 But that's not all they have in common.
 The bonding factor between white women and black men is that they both stand on the shoulders of black women.
 They have historically and directly impaired their societal progress.